helrond/clbsj.org/_posts/2025-09-21-the-call-of-equinox.md

 And:

-Reason will come of age, God will succeed in becoming at home with humanity; we will turn this ship around!
+Reason will come of age, God will return home with humanity; we will turn this ship around!

 -------